-If you’re attempting to create or acquire, deploy and maintain secure software, and you’re operating without a clear governance structure, you may want to reconsider.
+If you’re trying to create and maintain secure software without a clear software security governance structure, here are three reasons to reconsider.

-Security governance is simply a framework of policies, standards and processes that form a structure for making decisions and defining expectations.
-With respect to software security, the most important combination of policies, standards and processes is the ‘Secure SDLC’ that defines how a firm will ‘build security in” for both its various SDLCs and for software acquisition.
+Security governance is a framework of policies, standards, and processes that form a structure for making decisions and defining expectations with respect to software security.
+The most important combination of policies, standards, and processes is the secure SDLC, which defines how a firm will build security in for both its various SDLCs and for software acquisition.

-Some firms establish their framework through a centralized corporate group that issues formal policies, mandatory standards and rigid processes.
-When done in a vacuum without appropriate stakeholder input, engineering teams often see this as bureaucracy simply for the sake of bureaucracy.
+Some firms establish their framework through a centralized corporate group that issues formal policies, mandatory standards, and rigid processes.
+When this is done in a vacuum without appropriate stakeholder input, engineering teams often see it as bureaucracy simply for the sake of bureaucracy.

-In the end, it may not matter what group establishes—and enforces—the mandatory expectations as long as it actually gets done.
-Without these efforts, there’s no ‘secure SDLC’ regardless of anyone’s good intentions.
+In the end, it may not matter which group establishes or enforces the mandatory expectations, as long as it actually gets done.
+Without these efforts, there’s no “secure SDLC” regardless of anyone’s good intentions.

-While helping organizations design software security programs, we’ve seen governance frameworks of all shapes and sizes.
-And we know that what may fit a global organization employing thousands of developers and building large, dynamic application portfolios in a highly-regulated environment may be very inappropriate for a smaller engineering-driven company with a handful of applications, a distributed management culture, and no compliance requirements.
+While helping organizations design software security initiatives, we’ve seen governance frameworks of all shapes and sizes.
+And we know that what may fit a global organization employing thousands of developers and building large, dynamic application portfolios in a highly regulated environment may be inappropriate for a smaller engineering-driven company with a handful of applications, a distributed management culture, and no compliance requirements.